January 6 – November 15, 2020

 - Knowledge of and experience with growing plants and/or gardening is strongly encouraged.

-- Proficiency in basic computer and internet skills is strongly encouraged.
+- Proficiency in basic computer and internet skills.

 Program Tuition and Fees

-HTC students will receive Oakton Community College's in-district pricing of $93.75 per credit hour for the 2014 Winter/Spring school term.
-There will be a $300 lab fee assessed for each of the on-site portions in HTC101 and HTC110.
+HTC students will receive Oakton Community College's in-district pricing of $136.50 per credit hour for the 2019 Fall – 2020 Spring school term.
+There will be a $500 course fee assessed for each of the HTC101 and HTC110 courses.
+Tuition for all three courses is $2,638 plus Oakton Community College student fees.
 Please note that tuition and fees are subject to change without notice.
-For detailed information regarding Oakton's fee structure visit:
+For detailed information regarding Oakton's fee structure click here.